Berkeley-CS195/sp23/assignments/h195-proj3.md

 - How do you feel about how it went?
 What is the impact?
 What are you most proud of about regarding how your project unfolded?
 How did your project influence others or influence your own views?

+We will send out a survey about which presentation date would work best: either {{page.presentationdue}} as an extended section, or early RRR.